Bubblr-Inc/ai-vault-aws-installation/README.md

 | Database user | A user on your database service instance e.g mypostgresuser ||
 | Database password | The corresponding password belonging to the Database user||

+you will also need to supply an AWS region eg: eu-west-1

 ### Skill Requirements
 To install the AI-Vault helm chart a user will need experience of managing helm and kubernetes deployments in a EKS environment.
 Some experience of AWS RDS is needed to ensure that snapshots and backups are running successfully.